What is Lyme Disease?

 - Dizziness and even heart palpitations because of changes in heartbeat.

 Some patients (the CDC estimates the number to be 20-30 percent) of those who get Lyme disease may have symptoms that can last for months or even years after treatment, even after being treated with antibiotics.
-Symptoms can include joint and muscle pain, sleep disturbance/fatigue, even cognitive defects.
+Symptoms can include joint and muscle pain, sleep disturbance/fatigue, and even cognitive defects.
 This condition is known as Post-treatment Lyme disease syndrome (PTLDS) and they are not believed to be caused by any ongoing infection of the Lyme disease virus.

 Instead, they are believed to be caused by an autoimmune response, in that the patient’s immune system continues to respond to the virus, causing damage to the body’s tissues, even after the infection has been treated and removed.
 The good news about PTLDS is that it tends to occur more in patients who were diagnosed with Lyme disease a few months after infection (thereby delaying treatment).

-To prevent Lyme disease, if you’re going to spend a good amount of time outdoors in the summer months (when ticks thrive), wear light colored clothing (so that it’s easier to see a tick and then brush it off).
+To prevent Lyme disease, if you’re going to spend a good amount of time outdoors in the summer months (when ticks thrive), wear light-colored clothing (so that it’s easier to see a tick and then brush it off).
 Wear long sleeves and long pants and tuck your pants into your socks or shoes.
 Wear a hat.

 Mosquito repellants with DEET are somewhat effective against ticks, but it’s better to use a repellant that’s specifically formulated for use against ticks, such as one containing permethrin.